Your local RSPCA

 All pets must be neutered within 3 months of registering.
 There are numerous health benefits to getting your pet neutered, these include the prevention of some tumours and of uterus infections, which in some cases can be life threatening.
 The only exception to this rule is when a vet considers this procedure too be unsuitable for the particular animal at that time.

 All registered pets must be microchipped at the first available opportunity.
 It is also a legal requirement for all dogs to be microchipped from 8 weeks of age.
 Once your animal is microchipped it is your responsibility to keep these details up to date.
 Having your pet microchipped will give you the best chance of being reunited with your pet if it is ever lost or stolen.

-You may register up to three animals for reduced cost veterinary assistance, only one of which may be a purebred, pedigree or “designer crossbreed”.
+You may register up to two animals for reduced cost veterinary assistance, only one of which may be a purebred, pedigree or “designer crossbreed”.
 All other pets must be registerd with a vet of your choice.
 Students may register one animal only.
 Determination of eligibility for these purposes is at the entire discretion of the RSPCA, whose decision is final.

 Loss, death and rehoming of animal

 If a registered animal goes missing or dies, the clinic must be notified immediately so that clinical records can be updated.
 If a registered animal is rehomed the clinic must be notified immediately so that clinical records can be provided by referral to the new owner’s vet.
 A period of six months must pass before you may register another animal, making it even more important to notify us of changes to a registered animal immediately.